 Local arts and cultural groups and individuals, can apply for funding for specific short-term projects during two rounds each year.

 Out-of-Round submissions are available under the Developing Regional Skills category for professional development opportunities that unexpectedly become available out of the normal local RADF rounds.
 Applicants are advised processing may take up to six weeks, using an application form downloaded below.

-Received submissions are assessed through locally determined policy, by a local committee of dedicated arts and community representatives.
+Submissions are assessed through locally determined policy, by a local committee of dedicated arts and community representatives.

 RADF promotes the role and value of arts, culture and heritage as key drivers to: support diversity and inclusivity; grow strong regions; and provide training, education and employment opportunities for Queensland artists and local communities.
 Further news is available online at: https://arts.qld.gov.au/regional-arts-development-fund

-You can download the Gladstone Region Arts & Cultural Policy document at: http://www.gladstone.qld.gov.au/policies
+You can download the Gladstone Region Arts & Cultural Policy document at: https://www.gladstone.qld.gov.au/policies